 The Militia Question

 Glover claims American Contingency is not a militia, and at times has denounced violent militia groups, including the recently-formed Boogaloo movement.
-“This isn’t a boogaloo boy movement, this isn’t a right-wing movement, this isn’t a go out and defend a building, a statute—this is not that movement,” he in one September 7 YouTube post.
+“This isn’t a boogaloo boy movement, this isn’t a right-wing movement, this isn’t a go out and defend a building, a statue—this is not that movement,” he in one September 7 YouTube post.
 And since founding the group this July, he’s cast American Contingency as a “means to bring people together, in a social network, to have each other’s back in the worst case scenario.”

 Yet his activity and rhetoric closely resembles other contemporary Patriot movement organizations.
 On behalf of American Contingency, Glover donated $6,000 to a legal defense fund for Kyle Rittenhouse, the Illinois militia-affiliated teenager who, this September, shot at BLM protesters in , .
 An American Contingency Instagram story showing the donated amount read, “For Kyle Rittenhouse and his legal fees, why?
 Because fuck your pandering and redefining our rights to defend ourselves against terrorists.”
 The group’s Instagram later posted an update on their Instagram story indicating that Glover was personally flying to Wisconsin to assist Rittenhouse’s family.